 Calcium supplementation should only be used in pets with low blood calcium, or there is a serious risk of developing side effects.
 Never give your dog additional calcium unless prescribed by your vet.

 Hypocalcemia or calcium deficiency in dogs occurs when the calcium levels in their blood are lower than normal, which can have a massive impact on your dog’s health, including kidney failure.
-Common symptoms of calcium deficiency include:
+Common signs of calcium deficiency include:

-If you notice any of these symptoms, it’s vital to get your dog to a vet right away.
+If you notice any of these signs, it’s vital to get your dog to a vet right away.
 They will run tests to check if your dog is calcium deficient and what the cause is.

 An essential mineral in your dog’s diet, calcium aids in bone and teeth growth and health, prevents clotting, and aids muscle functioning.
 Without enough calcium, your pooch can suffer from fairly serious health issues, but too much additional calcium carbonate can also cause problems and result in the negation of the effects of other vital minerals.